Updated 27th July

 A community picnic that brought music, arts and family fun to Wellingborough.

 A COVID safe community picnic brought arts and culture to the people of Wellingborough over the last two weeks of July 2021.
-Delivered by Warts and All Theatre and commissioned by Made With Many, Borough Bash! welcomed the local community to 5 events over 3 days in July for a family picnic with live music, performances, art, games and lots of fun!
+Delivered by Warts and All Theatre and commissioned by Made With Many, Borough Bash! welcomed the local community to 5 events over 3 days in July for a family picnic with live music, performances, films, art, games and lots of fun!

 The whole event was created and driven by young people aged 12-25 from the area as part of the Warts and All Theatre’s Young Producers sessions, with support and guidance from staff at Warts And All Theatre and Made With Many.
 After 18 months of planning and several local lockdowns, these free events aimed to get the community back together safely, were welcomed by Wellingborough by inhabitants.